m-polwayne/cloud-computing/README.md

 Identity Management and Security Services
 Secure your organization’s cloud resources against advanced modern threats using the identity management and security services in Azure.

+What is a Siem System?
+SEIM is the abbreviation of Security Information and Event Management which is a computer security system that can be used as a tool to collect, analyze, and perform security operations on computer systems, which can be applications or hardware.

+Azure Management Groups
+Azure Management Groups is the top level of the core structure of managing your cloud resources in Azure.
+It is useful in organizing and structuring your resources in Microsoft Azure.
+The management groups are where Azure administrators manage everything about user access, compliance, and policies for subscriptions.
+The subscriptions within a management group automatically inherit the settings, conditions, and restrictions added to the group.

+Azure Subscriptions
+Subscriptions in Azure are like a big container for all accounts of users and what resources they have accessed or used within the subscription.
+Every subscription usually has a limit on the amount of resources a certain user can create and use.
+As an organization, you can use subscriptions to control the monthly bill and resources costs in your organization or your own Azure account.
+Using an Azure subscription, the organization can also control what resources the users create, update, or delete.

+Azure Resource Groups
+Azure users can group their services or resources using Azure Resource Groups.
+A resource group in Microsoft Azure acts as a logical container where resources like servers, web applications, databases, storage, monitoring, etc. are deployed, managed, and stored.
+Do not confuse a Resource Group for Availability Set in Azure.
+The Availability Set is the logical group for Virtual Machines (VMs).

+Azure Resources
+The databases, servers, virtual machines or web applications you create on Azure platform are considered Azure resources.
+All resources or services you create must be in added in a Resource Group. which acts as the logical container.
+In a resource group, you can have your web apps, servers, monitoring, compute services, etc. in one place.

+Azure Resource Manager
+Azure Resource Manager (ARM) is also an important element in managing resources in Azure.
+ARM is the management and deployment service that provides users the capability to add, edit and delete resources in Azure.
+By using ARM, the organization can manage user access control and organize resources securely even after deployment.